camptocamp/c2cwsgiutils/README.md

 A few REST APIs are added and can be seen with this URL (only enabled if C2C_BASE_PATH is not empty):
 `{C2C_BASE_PATH}`.

+Some APIs are protected by a secret.
+This secret is specified in the `C2C_SECRET` variable or `c2c.secret` property.
+It is either passed as the `secret` query parameter or the `X-API-Key` header.

 ## Pyramid